emanuelcasco/personal-site/_posts/en/azure-functions-middlewares.md

 ### Function chaining

-The `use` method is used to chain different function handlers, or middlewares, as “steps”.
+The `use` method is used to chain different function handlers, or middlewares, as "steps".
 It expect a function handler as argument.
 Each middleware is executed sequentially in the order in which the function was defined.
 Information flow passes to the next element of the chain when calling `context.next`.

 ```js